184.108.40.206 Neoliberalism and Market Supremacy

-Neoliberalism asserts that economic growth is maximised by having free markets in goods and services (3.3.2), labour (3.3.3) and finance (3.3.4).
+Under neoliberalism, market forces reign supreme over any other consideration of what best serves the common good.
+It asserts that economic growth is maximised by having free markets in goods and services (3.3.2), labour (3.3.3) and finance (3.3.4).
 It advocates minimum regulation (3.3.1), and it supports globalisation (3.4.2) and free trade (3.5.4).
-Michael Sandel described it as “market triumphalism”, in his lecture A New Politics of the Common Good, because under neoliberalism market forces reign supreme over any other consideration of what best serves the common good.
+Michael Sandel though, in his book What Money Can’t Buy, pointed out that markets are not the best way of taking political decisions about things that affect people’s lives.

 Neoliberalism and market supremacy give individuals the freedom to make their own economic decisions, but this is of more benefit to corporations than to the population as a whole.
 George Monbiot’s article, The Problem with Freedom, pointed out that it might mean cutting regulations that safeguard people’s quality of life to increase corporate profits at the expense of society.

 Milton Friedman is credited with giving neoliberalism the traction that it has had since the 1980s, making it an accepted doctrine among many economists and politicians.
 Scott Sumner, for example, wrote about “The Unacknowledged Success of Neoliberalism”.